 The amount of damage to the exterior of the body does not predict the amount of internal injury.

-Since lightning most commonly produces cardiac standstill by means of massive direct current countershock, prompt spontaneous return of normal heart rhythm, by ...
+Since lightning most commonly produces cardiac standstill by means of massive direct current countershock, prompt spontaneous return of normal ...